5439 Cedar Valley Drive

 Restoration at Morey Wildlife Reserve

 The 2013 flood filled in the former 10.5-acre Morey Pond with sand and sediment, essentially returning the site to its pre-gravel mining condition.
-The Open Lands Division is working with consultants to restore the site, with help from a Colorado Water Conservation Board (CWCB) grant and a National Emergency Grant (NEG) crew.
+The Open Lands Division worked with consultants and volunteers to restore the site, with help from a Colorado Water Conservation Board (CWCB) grant and a National Emergency Grant (NEG) crew.
 Local volunteers and the NEG crew planted thousands of native wetland and riparian grasses, shrubs, willows, and cottonwoods in spring 2016 to restore and improve wildlife habitat.
 The pedestrian trail was rebuilt in 2015 and an additional trail loop was added in 2016.

 The City of Loveland opened the Morey Wildlife Reserve to the public in May 2008.
 Morey Wildlife Reserve is located near the Big Thompson River, just west of Mariana Butte Golf Course.